yunojuno/django-request-profiler/README.rst

 available.
 They can give you detailed stack traces and function call timings, output all the SQL statements that have been run, the templates that have been rendered, and the state of any / all variables along the way.
-These tools are great for optimisation (sic) of your application, once you have decided that the time is right.
+These tools are great for optimisation of your application, once you have decided that the time is right.

 ``django-request-profiler`` is not intended to help you optimise, but to help